Individual Entrepreneur's (EI) Pension Plan

 The most favorable rate is full rate of 50%.

-The retirement pension of a craftsman, trader or industrialist is calculated on the basis of 50% of an average annual income which corresponds to the average of the best 25 years (born in 1953 or later).
+The retirement pension of a craftsman, trader or industrialist corresponds to50% the average annual income calculated as the average of the best 25 years (for insured persons born from 1953).

 To qualify for the full rate, one of the following conditions must be met:

-- Being in a particular situation (for example, unfit for work, disabled, veteran, deported, or prisoner of war)
+• Be in a special situation that warrants early retirement (e.g. unfit for work, disabled, veteran, deported or prisoner of war).

 The periods taken into account for the calculation of the rate are as follows: